petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 ## Disable encryption and remove the encryption extension

-You can disable the Azure disk encryption extension, and you can remove the Azure disk encryption extension.
-These are two distinct operations.
+You can disable the Azure disk encryption, and you can remove the Azure disk encryption extension.
+Disabling and removing are two distinct operations.

 To remove ADE, it is recommended that you first disable encryption, and then remove the extension.
 If you remove the encryption extension without disabling ADE, the disks remain encrypted.
 If you disable encryption **after** removing the extension, the extension will be reinstalled (to perform the decrypt operation) and will need to be removed a second time.